maltebp/WC3Gladiator/README.md

 ### Currently working on...
+1. Focus on creating rounds up to round 15 (release 0.2a)
-Designing and rough implementation code for the new combat system.
+2. Designing and rough implementation code for the new combat system.
 Check it out and bring me your feedback [here](https://www.hiveworkshop.com/threads/ideas-feedback-for-combat-system.312212/)! :smile: